isabella232/sosp21-artifact/README.md

     power: string
   ```

-- Run `make gen KIND=TV` to generate its configuration files and scripts (they are packaged as the digi image).
+- Run `make gen KIND=tv` to generate its configuration files and scripts (they are packaged as the digi image).

 - Edit the `./tv/deploy/cr.yaml` to update the power's intent; e.g.,